-The Supervisor of the Funds is Trustees Executors Limited ('TEL') the ('Supervisor'), and is responsible for the supervision of the Manager.
+The Supervisor of the Funds is Trustees Executors Limited ('Supervisor'), and is responsible for the supervision of the Funds and the Manager in respect of the Funds.
 The Supervisor is independent of the Manager.

-A unit trust is an investment structure where a supervisor (or custodian appointed by the supervisor) holds the assets of the unit trust for the benefit of all investors who hold units in that unit trust.
-We make the investment management decisions but the assets of the Funds are held separately from and independent of us.
+A unit trust is an investment structure where a Supervisor (or a custodian appointed by the Supervisor) holds the assets of the unit trust for the benefit of all investors who hold units in that unit trust.
+We make the investment management decisions but the assets of the Funds are held separately from, and independent of, us.